San Diego City Council

 The San Diego City Council is the legislative branch of government for the City of San Diego.
 The city council was first established in San Diego in 1850.
 The council is part of a strong mayor system with a separately elected mayor who acts as the executive of the city.
 There are currently nine members of the council.
 City council members serve a four-year term and are limited to two successive terms.

+Map of City of San Diego City Council districts based on the 2020 Census.

 History

 San Diego was first incorporated as a city government with a common council on March 27, 1850.
 However, the city went bankrupt in 1852 and the council was replaced by a board of trustees.
 A new charter was adopted in 1889 reestablishing a common council under the strong mayor form of government.
 The common council consisted of two houses, a nine-member board of aldermen and an eighteen-member board of delegates.
 The council was consolidated into one nine-member house in 1905 and reduced to a five-member commission in 1909.

 In 1931 a new charter established a council–manager government.
 This charter is still in effect today with modifications.
 The new charter included a seven-member council.
 Six council members were nominated in districts and voted on citywide.
 The mayor was the leader of the council and elected citywide.
 This form of government was modified over time by the electorate.
 Notable changes include expanding the council to eight districts in 1963, making the council a full-time job in 1974, electing council members by district in 1988, and establishing term limits in 1992.

 In 2005 two city council members, Ralph Inzunza and Deputy Mayor Michael Zucchet – who briefly took over as acting mayor when Murphy resigned – were convicted of extortion, wire fraud, and conspiracy to commit wire fraud for taking campaign contributions from a strip club owner and his associates, allegedly in exchange for trying to repeal the city's "no touch" laws at strip clubs.
 Both subsequently resigned.
 Inzunza was sentenced to 21 months in prison.
 In 2009, a judge acquitted Zucchet on seven out of the nine counts against him, and granted his petition for a new trial on the other two charges; the remaining charges were eventually dropped.

 In 2006 the city's form of government changed back to a strong mayor system.
 The change was made for a 5-year trial period by a citywide vote in 2004 and was made permanent by another vote of the electorate in June 2010.
 The mayor of San Diego is, in effect, the chief executive officer of the city, while the council is the legislative body.
 Since December 2012 there have been nine members of the council, expanded from eight under the terms of a city ballot measure passed in June 2010.